Araku Valley: Geography

 Araku is located in the Eastern Ghats about 114 km from Visakhapatnam, close to the Odisha state border.
 The Anantagiri and Sunkarimetta Reserved Forest, which are part of Araku Valley, are rich in biodiversity and are mined for bauxite.
 Galikonda hill rising to a height of 5000 ft is amongst the highest peaks in Andhra Pradesh.
 The average rainfall is 1700 mm, the bulk of which is received during June–October.

 The altitude is about 1300 m above the sea level.
 The valley spreads around 36km.

 Transport

-Araku is connected through both rail and road to Visakhapatnam.
+Araku is linked through both rail and road to Visakhapatnam.
 Araku railway station is located on the Kothavalasa-Kirandul railway line of Visakhapatnam division of the Malabar Coast Railway, on the Indian Railways network.
-RTC Buses to Visakhapatnam every 24 hours.
-Nearest Airport is Visakhapatnam Airport.
+RTC Buses leave Visakhapatnam for Araku every 24 hours.
+The closest airport is Alluri Sitarama Raju International Airport.

 In popular culture

 Many Telugu films including Happy Days, Katha, Darling, Life Is Beautiful, Parugu and RRR were shot in Araku.